 Parrot Bebop 2 Review

-Without a gimbal the the Bebop 2 just doesn't have the camera stability to produce good footage, though it was slightly more steady than the YUNEEC Breeze, and its relatively low quality camera often produces grainy video.
-Accordingly it received the lowest score of 3 in this metric, well off the top score of 10.
-The video produced by the Parrot Bebop would be fun for a kid who had just flown the drone around to look at, but not for much else.
+Without a gimbal, the Bebop 2 just doesn't have the camera stability to produce good footage, though it was slightly more steady than the YUNEEC Breeze, and its relatively low-quality camera often produces grainy footage.
+Accordingly, it received the lowest score of 3 in this metric, well off the top score of 10.
+The video produced by the Parrot Bebop 2 would be fun for a kid who had just flown the drone around to look at, but not for much else.
 This model does do a decent job of taking still selfies, but the YUNEEC Breeze does a much better job of that.

 Ease of Use

 The Bebop 2 received the worst score of 3 in our ease of use metric, well behind the top score of 9.
 This was mostly due to its controller.
 It relies on a third party smartphone or tablet as a controller.
 There are a few different controller modes.
 One utilizes the phone's accelerometer, allowing you to steer the drone by tilting your phone.
 While this sounds intuitive, we found that it actually wasn't, and some lag in the copter's response time made it incredibly difficult to pilot this way.
 Things worked much better when we switched over to the mode that uses two virtual touchscreen joysticks.
 While piloting this way was much better, it was easy to slide beyond the joystick and telling the Bebop 2 to do a flip.
 We would have far preferred a controller with actual joysticks.
 There is one available for the Bebop 2, but the extra expense brings the total price tag into the range of much, much more capable drones.